arki1/examples/README.md

   - In the Services section, a number of Kubeflow services;

-After the cluster is set up, use `gcloud` to fetch its credentials so you can communicate with it using `kubectl`
+After the cluster is set up, use `gcloud` to fetch its credentials so you can communicate with it using `kubectl`.
+That is not necessary anymore, Cloud Shell already makes that configuration for us.
+But it's useful to know you can use it, and it's no harm to run again.

 ```bash
 gcloud container clusters get-credentials ${KF_NAME} --zone ${ZONE} --project ${DEVSHELL_PROJECT_ID}
 ```

-Switch to the `kubeflow` namespace
+Sets the default namespace for the kubernetes control CLI, `kubectl`.
+All following commands will be directed only to the recently created `kubeflow` namespace.

 ```bash
 kubectl config set-context $(kubectl config current-context) --namespace=kubeflow